peter-madigan/module0-charge-light-association/README.md

 This is a script for merging the light event file and the larpix event file with links between the datasets

+Takes as input the event built file provided by [https://github.com/peter-madigan/module0-light-event-building]

 ## Install

 Install via `pip`::